Intune Alternatives Comparison Guide for 2024

 When To Choose Kandji Over Intune

-When deciding between Kandji and Microsoft Intune, users tend to prefer Kandji due to its easy-to-use interface, effective device management, wide range of compliance and security templates, and strong security features.
+When deciding between Kandji and Microsoft Intune, users tend to prefer Kandji due to its easy-to-use interface, effective device management, wide range of compliance and security templates, and robust security features.
 Kandji streamlines software deployment, updates, and patching, works well with other tools, and offers exceptional customer support.

 Intune vs. Addigy